mathisbot/homomorph-rust/README.md

 - [X] Decryption of encrypted data
 - [X] Homomorphic addition operation
 - [ ] Homomorphic multiplication operation

-Multiplcation is not yet to be implemented.
-I plan to refactor the whole code for it to be more generic, optimized and easy to use.

 ## Getting Started